Workshops

 Make Maps with U.S. Census Data – learn how to access Census data directly from the U.S. Census Bureau’s website.
 In the first half of the workshop, you’ll learn about the different types of Census data and how to explore the data spatially from your web browser using interactive web maps.
 In the second half, you’ll learn how to download data tables and geospatial files to your computer so you can make maps with the free and open-source mapping software, QGIS.
 A tutorial gives you a chance to practice working with Census data on your own.

-Make a Static Map – learn how to create a visually appealing map that you can print out or export using the free and open-source mapping software, QGIS.
+Design a Static Map – learn how to create a visually appealing map that you can print out or export using the free and open-source mapping software, QGIS.
 After discussing best practices in cartography and analyzing a selection of curated maps, the workshop shows how to use the QGIS Print Layout to design a map that is accessible, reproducible, and easy to read.
 The tutorial uses sample data from Erving State Forest to design a custom trail map.

-Make an Open-Source Web Map – learn how to create a free, interactive web map using the open-source mapping software, QGIS, and the QGIS2Web plugin.
+Design an Open-Source Web Map – learn how to create a free, interactive web map using the open-source mapping software, QGIS, and the QGIS2Web plugin.
 After designing a map and generating the web map files, the workshop shows how to deposit the files in a GitHub repo and publish the web map to a live URL that you can share.
 A sample dataset showing sunset times across the U.S. can be used with the exercise tutorial.

 UMass Amherst Libraries Workshops (Videos)